Priyanshu-aicpl/Priyanshu-aicpl/README.md

 🚀 Experience:
 🔹 Worked on industrial ML applications during my internship at Accurate Industrial Controls Pvt.
 Ltd. <br>
-🔹 Developed AI-powered projects, including an exam proctoring system and a car price prediction platform, applying ML for real-time insights.
+🔹 Developed AI-powered projects during Academics, including an exam proctoring system and a car price prediction platform, applying ML for real-time insights.

 💡 Passionate about AI-driven innovation and data-driven decision-making, I am eager to contribute to impactful projects in Machine Learning and AI-based software development.
 Let me know if you'd like any tweaks! 😊🧑‍🎓🔭